Socrats/EGTTools/README.md

 * Ideally, you should also install [**OpenBLAS**](https://www.openblas.net), which offers optimized implementations of linear algebra kernels for several processor architectures, and install numpy and scipy versions that use it.

+**Eigen and Boost are now installed through vcpkg, which comes included as a submodule.
+You must initialise vcpkg by running
+`./vcpkg/bootstrap-vcpkg.sh` before building the project (see [vcpkg repo](https://github.com/microsoft/vcpkg) for more info).**

+**Note**: If you want to install EGTtools from a source distribution, you must initialize the environmental variable `VCPKG_PATH` to the path where you have vcpkg installed.
+This is necessary for the setup.py script to find the necessary libraries.
+You must also initialize the environmental variable `EGTTOOLS_EXTRA_CMAKE_ARGS` with the option `-DLIBOMP_PATH=<path_to_libomp>` if you want to compile with OpenMP.

 ## Downloading sources

 When cloning the repository you should also clone the submodules so that pybind11 is downloaded.
 You can do that by